Educational Support Program

 Sound Waves is a unique outreach program at the Center for Hearing and Speech that works on behalf of children with hearing loss and their families, collaborates with educators and other professionals to provide optimal services for children with hearing loss, and provides community outreach education on a variety of topics related to hearing loss.
+The Sound Waves Educational Liasion provides educational support to students, parents, educators and other professionals.

 Family Consulting Services